marco-carvalho/csg/README.md

 Open `./app.ts` and alter from `import group from "./src/examples/1";` to `import group from "./src/examples/2";`

+If you intend to create more examples, use the early examples for some guidance and to see how it works.

 # How it works:

 1. Create a geometry (`let box = new THREE.BoxGeometry(3, 1, 1);`)